 Labor and Industries (L&I) in Washington State

 All states have requirements regarding workers compensation for your employees.
 Generally, the employer will contact various Workers Compensation companies and choose one on their own.
 In the State of Washington, all workers compensation is run by the State through the Washington Department of Labor & Industries.
-A company’s rate is based on it’s NAICS code (type of service you offer).
-Your rate is based on the amount you pay as an employer is based on your NAICS code.
+A company’s tax rate is based on its NAICS code (type of service you offer).
 Most payroll companies, such as ADP and Gusto will calculate and pay your workers compensation through your weekly payroll, just like unemployment insurance.

-Property Taxes in Washington – the average property tax rate for residential property in the state of Washington is 0.92%, which is right in line with the country’s average rate of 1.05%.
+Property Taxes in Washington – the average property tax rate for residential property in the state of Washington is 0.88%, which is slightly below the national average rate of 1.08%.

 Estate Taxes in Washington